dkd/paymill-ruby/README.md

 Transaction
 -----------

-Don't forget to execute a transaction for the payment to take effect.
+A transaction can be executed as following

     params = {
         :amount => 2000, # cents.
 Must be an integer
         :currency => 'USD', # iso
         :client => 'client_123', # client id.
-Use 'Paymill::Payment'
+Use 'Paymill::Client'
         :payment => 'payment_123', # payment id.
-Use 'Paymill::Client'
+Use 'Paymill::Payment'
         :description => "some comment if needed"
     }
     Paymill::Transaction.create(params)